togostanza/togostanza/doc/Inter-stanza-Communication.md

 ## Efficient data acquisition from URL

 There are some cases where you want to retrieve data from the same URL among multiple stanzas.
-In such a case, `togostanza--data-source`, which is provided as an application function of togostanza--container, is useful.
+In such a case, `togostanza--data-source`, which is provided as an application function of `togostanza--container`, is useful.
 Using this function, you can issue HTTP request only once, and share the content fetched among stanzas.

 As an example, consider the scenario where a request to [https://api.github.com/orgs/togostanza/repos](https://api.github.com/orgs/togostanza/repos) is issued and the result is received by both the `qux` and `quux` stanzas.
 Both the `qux` stanza and the `quux` stanza will receive the URL of the data to be retrieved in the parameter `data-url`.
-For example, the qux stanza looks like this:
+For example, the `qux` stanza looks like this:

 ```javascript
 // stanzas/qux/index.js